 Go back to the Serial Link Designer app Solution Space panel.
 Change the TX equalizer taps to the values that gave the best BER from above (

 0.0, 0.7, -0.2, 0.0).
 Change Value 2 for

 Save the changes and rerun the simulation.
-Two of the four simulations run now has positive statistical eye margin.
-Select one of the rows with positive margin, right click and select Show BER.
+Two of the four simulations now show positive statistical eye margin.
+Select one of the rows with a positive margin, right click and select Show BER.
 You can see the statistical eye, the bathtub curve and the clock PDF.

 Close the Signal Integrity Viewer app and the Prelayout Channel Analysis dialog box.